CONTENTS

 Relations in content between substitute keys

-Relations in content between complementary (annihilating) keys
+Relations in content between complementary (annihilating)

 Function